 ROI: Does Vehicle Tracking Pay for Itself?

-Most businesses see vehicle tracking pay for itself within 3–6 months.
-Average savings include 10–15% on fuel costs (through route optimisation and idle time reduction), 20–30% fewer unauthorised vehicle use incidents, and 5–15% reduction in insurance premiums.
-For a 10-vehicle fleet, that translates to £8,000–£15,000 in annual savings.
+Most businesses see vehicle tracking pay for itself within 3 to 6 months.
+Average savings include 10 to 15% on fuel costs through route optimisation and idle-time reduction.
+Fleet operators also see 20 to 30% fewer unauthorised vehicle use incidents and 5 to 15% reductions in insurance premiums.
+For a 10-vehicle fleet, that translates to £8,000 to £15,000 in annual savings.

 | Saving Area | Typical Reduction | Annual Saving (10 vehicles) |